Intersex: Legal recognition

-The Asia Pacific Forum of National Human Rights Institutions states that legal recognition is firstly "about intersex people who have been issued a male or a female birth certificate being able to enjoy the same legal rights as other men and women."
+The Asia Pacific Forum of National Human Rights Institutions states that legal recognition is firstly "about intersex people who have been issued a male or a female birth certificate being able to enjoy the same legal rights as other men and women".
 In some regions, obtaining any form of birth certification may be an issue.
 A Kenyan court case in 2014 established the right of an intersex boy, "Baby A", to a birth certificate.

 Like all individuals, some intersex individuals may be raised as a certain sex (male or female) but then identify with another later in life, while most do not.
-Recognition of third sex or gender classifications occurs in several countries, However, it is controversial when it becomes assumed or coercive, as is the case with some German infants.
+Recognition of third sex or gender classifications occurs in several countries, however, it is controversial when it becomes assumed or coercive, as is the case with some German infants.
 Sociological research in Australia, a country with a third 'X' sex classification, shows that 19% of people born with atypical sex characteristics selected an "X" or "other" option, while 75% of survey respondents self-described as male or female (52% as women, 23% as men), and 6% as unsure.

+On January 20, 2025, US president Donald Trump signed Executive Order 14168, entitled "Defending Women from Gender Ideology Extremism and Restoring Biological Truth to the Federal Government".
+This executive order asserts that it is the policy of the United States that there are only two sexes, male and female, and that these sexes are immutable throughout a person's life, starting at conception.
+The executive order does not acknowledge the existence of, or make provision for, intersex people.
+According to intersex advocate Alicia Roth Weigel, this order "attempts to negate [Intersex people's] very existence".